-For more than 80% of men with ED, it is caused by a physical problem or disorder.3 The cause can usually be identified, and proper treatment can help you return to a satisfying sex life.2
+For more than 80% of men with ED, it is caused by a physical problem or disorder.4 The cause can usually be identified, and proper treatment can help you return to a satisfying sex life.3 of ED is caused by a physical problem or disorder.4

-Physical causes1:
+Physical causes: 2

-- Injury (such as brain or spinal cord injury) - Disease (such as heart disease, high blood pressure, high cholesterol or diabetes) - Surgery (such as removal of the prostate gland) - Substance use (such as tobacco, drugs, alcohol, and some medications)
+- Injury (such as brain or spinal cord injury) - Disease (such as diabetes, high blood pressure, hyperlipidemia, cardiovascular disease are risk factors.) - Surgery (such as removal of the prostate gland) - Substance use (such as tobacco, drugs, alcohol, and some medications)

-Proper treatment can help you return to a satisfying sex life.8
+Proper treatment can help you return to a satisfying sex life.